 Common side effects

 Common side effects happen in more than 1 in 100 people.
-Tell your doctor if they bother you or don't go away.
-Common side effects include:
+Talk to your doctor or pharmacist if the side effects bother you or don't go away:

 - feeling and being sick

 - dizziness and vertigo (a sensation of spinning)

 Serious side effects happen in less than 1 in 100 people.
 Tell your doctor if you get: